 Hike Penwood State Park, Saturday 10/31 10am (Simsbury, CT)

 Meet at the parking lot just off the Rte.
 185 park entrance.
 Please RSVP yes only by 10/30 to email@example.com If you say YES and change your mind, please let me know so I can hike nearer home instead.
 You can mapquest/GPS Stafford Street and Hartford Road intersection in Simsbury, CT for a site close to park entrance.

 Directions: Rte.
 91 to exit 35B, Rte.
 218 west.
 Take 218 until you reach Rte.
 189 north in Bloomfield.
 Turn right onto Rte.
 189 and continue north to Rte.
 178. Turn left onto 178 proceed to end where it intersects with Rte.
 185. Turn right onto Rte.
 185. Ahead about a mile on the right is park entrance.

-Friendly dogs are welcome but they must be leashed if others approach us.
+Friendly dogs are welcome but must be leashed as others approach.
 Messes on the trail must be removed.
-All hikers, adults and children over 10 years of age, and with or without dogs are welcome as long as they refrain from cell phone use and smoking and can tolerate our dogs.
+All hikers, adults and children over 10 years of age, with or without dogs are welcome as long as they refrain from cell phone use and smoking and can tolerate our dogs.

 RAIN THAT DAY CANCELS.